While learning about the problems we

 especially stationing U.S. troops in non Christian

 countries.
-Much better to get them all out ASAP and use an
+Much better to get them all out ASAP.

 for Economics and Peace (Wiki)